pleshakoff/blockchain-casino/README.md

 You can work with the API via swagger (more details in [API](#api))

-The server interacts with the smart contract via special adapter.
+The server interacts with the smart contract via a special adapter.
 The technology is as follows:
 * a smart contract is compiled by truffle
 * as a result, a JSON describing the signatures of smart contract methods is generated